fluent/fluent-operator/README.md

 > NOTE: For the helm based install, Helm v3.2.1 or higher is needed.

+To install or upgrade Fluent Operator using Helm:

 ```shell
 export FLUENT_OPERATOR_CONTAINER_RUNTIME="containerd" # or "cri-o", "docker" depending on the container runtime being used (see `values.yaml`)